-The Company beneficially owns approximately 8% of Ladenburg Thalmann Financial Services Inc. ("LTS") and certain executive officers and directors of the Company serve as officers and members of the Board of Directors of LTS.
-At December 31, 2016, the Company owned 15,191,205 LTS common shares.
-The Company also owns 240,000 shares of LTS 8% Series A Preferred Stock and received dividends of \$480,096 from LTS Preferred Stock in 2016.
+The Company beneficially owns approximately 8% of the common stock of Ladenburg Thalmann Financial Services Inc. (NYSE American: LTS), and certain executive officers and directors of the Company serve as officers and members of the Board of Directors of LTS.
+At December 31, 2017, the Company owned 15,191,205 LTS common shares and received dividends on those shares of \$303,824 in 2017.
+The Company also owns shares 240,000 shares of LTS 8% Series A Preferred Stock and received dividends on these shares of \$480,096 in 2017.
 Since September 2006, the Company has had an agreement with LTS, as subsequently amended, pursuant to which it agreed to make available to LTS the services of Mr. Lampen, the Company's Executive Vice President, to serve as the President and Chief Executive Officer of LTS and to provide certain other financial, accounting and tax services, including assistance with complying with Section 404 of the Sarbanes-Oxley Act of 2002 and assistance in the preparation of income tax returns.
-LTS paid the Company \$850,000 in 2016 and the agreement has continued in 2017.
+LTS paid the Company \$850,000 in 2017 and the agreement has continued in 2018.
 The agreement is terminable by either party upon 30 days' prior written notice.
-LTS paid bonus compensation for 2016 of \$1,250,000 to each of Mr. Lorber, who serves as Vice Chairman of LTS, and Mr. Lampen, who serves as President, Chief Executive Officer and as a director of LTS.
-Mr. Lampen is being reimbursed by LTS for various automobile expenses and health and dental insurance premiums on an after-tax basis (\$41,364 for 2016), and receives a base salary of \$200,000 from LTS.
-Mr. Lorber also received customary director's fees of \$36,000 from LTS in 2016.
-On November 4, 2011, the Company was part of a consortium, which included Dr. Frost and Mr. Lampen, that provided a five-year loan to LTS.
-Vector's portion of the loan was \$15,000,000.
-Interest on the loan was payable quarterly by LTS at 11% per annum, commenced on December 31, 2011.
-The Company recorded income of \$204,730 related to the interest payments received for the year ended December 31, 2016.
-On October 26, 2016, Vector surrendered the remaining principal amount of \$1,680,000 of its loan to pay the exercise price of Warrants to purchase 1,000,000 shares of LTS Common Stock.
-The LTS warrants had been received in connection with the funding of the five-year loan to LTS.
-Dr. Phillip Frost, who is a more than 10% stockholder of the Company's Common Stock as of the record date, is Chairman of LTS's Board of Directors and beneficially owns more than 10% of LTS.
+LTS paid bonus compensation for 2017 of \$1,425,000 to each of